+Single factor analysis

+If only a single experimental factor is varied in the experiment (e.g. when comparing “wildtype” and a “mutant” genotype under identical environmental conditions), direct comparisons between the groups are defined by simply dragging an arrow from the “wildtype” to the “mutants” box on the left panel of the graphical designer screen (Figure 6.1).

+Two factor analysis

-panel of the graphical designer screen (Figure 6.1).
-If experiments with more than one varying experimental condition are to be analysed the user can combine groups into meta groups and define comparisons of meta groups by dragging connections between them.
+If experiments with more than one varying experimental condition are to be analysed the user can combine groups into “meta groups” and define comparisons of meta groups by dragging connections between them.
+First, the user has to link two groups of replicate chips by an arrow defining the direction of the comparison between them.
+To define a “meta group”, the user has to select these two simple groups of replicates by clicking or dragging a box around them and then click “create metagroup”.
+An orange box that is named after the comparison between the two selected groups will be added to the designer pane (see Figure 6, panel 3).
+Subsequently, comparisons can be defined between “meta groups” by simply drawing arrows accordingly.

 In the example experiment shown in Figure 6, mutant and wild type plants were compared both under stress and normal conditions - so the experiment varies in two dimensions with genotype (wild type or mutant) being one factor and treatment (stress, no stress) being the other.
-The first four direct comparisons (Figure 6.2) will yield the genes that are responding to the treatment in the wild type (“wildtype – wildtype stressed) and the mutant (“mutant – mutant stressed”), which genes respond differently between the genotypes under normal conditions (“wildtype – mutant”) and stress and which genes generally respond differentially in the two genotypes (“(wildtype – wildtype stressed) – (mutant – mutant stressed”) – this is also referred to as the interaction term; see Figure 6.3).
+The first four direct comparisons (Figure 6.2) will yield the genes that are responding to the treatment in the wild type (“wildtype – wildtype stressed) and the mutant (“mutant – mutant stressed”), which genes respond differently between the genotypes under normal conditions (“wildtype – mutant”) and stress conditions.
+The fifth comparison defined between the meta groups named “widtype – wildtyope stressed” and “mutant – mutant stressed” will extract genes that generally respond differentially to stress in the two genotypes (“(wildtype – wildtype stressed) – (mutant – mutant stressed”) – this is also referred to as the interaction term; see Figure 6.3).